Popular Lettings à La Rochelle

 As we said, this city has a rich historical heritage and proof of that is the splendorous gate Porte de la Grosse-Horloge.
 This is the waterside access into town, through its medieval walls.
 Illuminated during the night and rising stately during the day, with the octagonal belfry and its heavy bell, it will flabbergast all visitors!4.
 Under the sun at Minimes Beach

 Spend a day at the beach with your dearest ones and enjoy the tranquility on this monitored beach.
 Located between the marina and the tip of Minimes this sandy beach is well equipped with all the services during the summer season.
 Long days under the sun can be more fun when practising water sports so sport lovers are in luck as they will have and exclusive small area behind the dike and the port for windsurfing, sailing, surfing and jet ski.5.
 The perfect day away on an island

 Ile de Ré is an idyllic island where you can relax on its sandy and picture-perfect beaches.
 If you want to get away from the crowds, explore the hiking trails or cycle the scenic paths.
 A visit to the designated UNESCO World Heritage Site capital, Saint-Martin-de-Ré, is a total must.
 Thinking of something to eat?
 Any of the seafood restaurants serve exquisite menus with daily fresh fish.
 Our advice?
 Sit down, relax and enjoy the island and its slow pace.

-We have grouped together the offers from 18 different partners in La Rochelle, so we can offer you around 850 properties.
+We have collected the properties from 12 different providers in La Rochelle, so we can offer you around 950 properties.
 You're going to have a hard time deciding which one to go with!